 The biggest requirement, and the most difficult for some, is the business/entity’s location.
 Simply, you must be permitted to conduct the business activity at the location you’ve chosen.
 These FFL location requirements vary depending on your state of residence.

-Yes, you can get a home based FFL under federal law but your state may have special rules that prohibit it.
-For example, if you’re living in an apartment building in New York city, you probably aren’t going to get an FFL.Yes, you can get a home-based FFL!
-Click To Tweet
+Yes, you can get a home based FFL under federal law but your state may have special rules prohibiting it.
+For example, if you’re living in an apartment building in New York City, you probably aren’t going to get an FFL.

 State-level Requirements for FFLs